craftr-build/craftr-build-4.x/docs/index.rst

 ::

-  $ craftr -h
-  usage: craftr.py [-h] [-V] [-v] [-m M] [-e] [-b] [-c] [-d D] [-p P] [-D D]
-                   [-f F [F ...]] [-F F [F ...]] [-N ...] [--no-rc] [--rc RC] [--strace-depth STRACE_DEPTH] [--rts] [--rts-at RTS_AT]
+    usage: craftr [-h] [-V] [-v] [-m M] [-e] [-b] [-c] [-d D] [-p P] [-D D] [-I I] [-N ...] [--no-rc] [--rc RC] [--strace-depth STRACE_DEPTH] [--rts]
+                  [--rts-at RTS_AT]
                   [targets [targets ...]]

     positional arguments:
-    targets
+      targets               zero or more target/task names to build/execute

     optional arguments:
       -h, --help            show this help message and exit -V                    Print version and exit.
       -v                    Increase the verbosity level.
       -m M                  The name of a Craftr module to run.
       -e                    Export the build definitions to build.ninja -b                    Build all or the specified targets.
 Note that no Craftr modules are executed, if that is not required by other options.
       -c                    Clean the targets before building.
 Clean recursively on -cc
       -d D                  The build directory.
 Defaults to "build".
 Can be out of tree.
       -p P                  Specify the main directory (eventually to load the Craftfile from).
 If -d is not specified, the CWD is build directory.
       -D D                  Set an option (environment variable). -D<key> will set
                             <key> to the string "true". -D<key>= will delete the
                             variable, if present. -D<key>=<value> will set the variable <key> to the string <value>. <key> can be prefixed with a dot, in which case it is prefixed with the current main modules name.
-    -f F [F ...]
-The name of a function to execute.
-    -F F [F ...]
-The name of a function to execute, AFTER the build process if any.
+      -I I                  Add a path to the Craftr extension module search path.
       -N ...
 Additional args to pass to ninja --no-rc               Do not run Craftr startup files.
       --rc RC               Execute the specified Craftr startup file.
 CAN be paired with --no-rc
       --strace-depth STRACE_DEPTH
                             Depth of logging stack trace.
 Defaults to 3 --rts                 If this option is specified, the Craftr runtime server will serve forever.
       --rts-at RTS_AT       Manually specify the host:port for the Craftr runtime server.

 .. note::